 The stereo is equipped with Apple AirPlay® and built-in Wi-Fi and Bluetooth®.
 The stereo is capable of doing over-the-air software updates, on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
 It is located at the helm on the port console panel.
 There are eight speakers, two located in the port console, two in the bow inserts, two in the hardtop, and two in the cockpit.
-The stereo can also be operated with the remotes mounted at the helm station and in the port bow insert.
+The stereo can be remotely operated with touch pads mounted at the helm station and in the port bow insert.
 Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.